Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Discussion in the context of glass research

 \section{Discussion in the context of glass research}

-From the preceding comparison it is clear that our theory is only remotely similar to MCT and even MCT is not considered as the state of the art description of the glassy systems nowadays \cite{bib:rev1, bib:mct_bad}.
-In particular, this is because the glass transition seems to involve an intrinsically non-equilibrium component \cite{bib:non_eq}.
+From the preceding comparison it is clear that our theory is closely related to MCT.
+However, MCT is well-known for its deficiencies \cite{bib:rev1, bib:mct_bad}, as the ideal glass transition, which MCT predicts, is not observed in experiments.
+One reason for this is that the glass transition seems to involve an intrinsically non-equilibrium component \cite{bib:non_eq}.
 Certain modern extensions aim at incorporating this aspect into MCT \cite{bib:szamel, bib:feng}.
-In its present form, our theory is based on the equilibrium conditions, though there are two methods to extend it beyond this regime.
-First of all, what we derived here is the Langevin dynamics, which can be started from any, also non-equilibrium, initial conditions.
-In the absence of external forces, the system tends to equilibrate (though this might take arbitrary long with the growing density), so our dynamics becomes asymptotically more and more accurate as the equilibrium is approached.
-In this sense, SCN-based model approximates the non-equilibrium behaviour.
-Thus, one improvement is to employ a non-equilibrium correlation function $H(r,t)$ and assume its adiabatically slow evolution.
-The other is to reformulate the theory using the non-equilibrium distribution in the derivation (instead of $P_s$), if it can be postulated in some particular case.
-However, both require certain additional input from non-equilibrium considerations, which is beyond the scope of this paper.
+Our theory, as presented in this work, is fully consistent only in the equilibrium conditions, i.e. as we derive the FDR with the help of the Boltzmann distribution, one should also calculate the noise correlation matrix $\textbf{H}$ using the same distribution.
+However, the Langevin dynamics it is not restricted to the equilibrium regime, i.e. one can start such dynamics also from the non-equilibrium initial conditions.
+In this case, it describes the equilibration process.
+Such results approximate the actual evolution of the system in an uncontrollable manner, but they must converge to the exact behaviour in the vicinity of equilibrium.
+The accuracy of our model in the non-equilibrium regime could be improved in two ways.
+A simpler option is to employ a non-equilibrium correlation function $H(r,t)$ in the current version of our FDR and assume its adiabatically slow evolution.
+This would result in a time-dependent $\pmb{\Gamma}$.
+The other approach is to derive our theory, but using a non-equilibrium distribution instead of Boltzmann $P_s$, if it can be postulated in a particular case.
+However, both require a certain additional input from non-equilibrium considerations, which is beyond the scope of this paper.